Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 1. Select the checkboxes of the products you want to restore.
   The editing toolbar is displayed above the product list.

-2. Click the [RESTORE PRODUCTS] button in the toolbar.
+2. Click the [RESTORE PRODUCTS] button in the editing toolbar.
   The button changes to [RESTORING ...].
 The *Products restored* pop-up window is displayed, indicating the number of restored products.

   ![Products restored](../../Assets/Screenshots/PIM/Products/List/ProductsRestored.png "[Products restored]")